 - Cape Town, South Africa – I’ll be in Cape Town for the World Cup in June 2009.
 This city is going through a renaissance right now, thanks to several big sporting events taking place.

 If you only speak English, Cape Town is a perfect city (people primarily speak English).
-Cheap prices (see the prices), good infrastructure, and a beautiful city surround you.
+Cheap prices, good infrastructure, and a beautiful city surround you.
 This isn’t the safest city, but I’ve never met a friend who didn’t tell me that it was amazing.
 My friend Kareem Mayan wrote an excellent article about Cape Town.

 - Bangkok – Great food, incredibly cheap (you can find housing at $1/night), huge collection of travelers—Bangkok has it all.
 I’ll be living here in March, maybe.
 If you are interested in nature and religion, head outside of Bangkok.
 If you are looking for an intense and fun city, live in Bangkok.
 You’ll get your money’s worth.
 Check out the cost of living in Bangkok.